spectrocloud/librarium/packages/docs/content/06-integrations/00-metallb.md

 # MetalLB

 MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters, using standard routing protocols.
-This integration is recommended for on-prem cloud(s) and will help external service(s) get IP address, when service type is set as LoadBalancer.
+This integration is recommended for the on-prem cloud(s) and will help external service(s) get an IP address when the service type is set as LoadBalancer.

 ## Components